-- Primarily offer news reporting, current events coverage, or lifestyle content. - Advocate for political organizations or causes. - Are academic or scholarly journals. - Promote a commercial enterprise. - Are in-house newsletters or magazines that publish material of interest to a membership. - Are principally devoted to the work of students or other non-professional writers.
+- Primarily offer news reporting, journalism, current events coverage, arts promotion (for example, interviews or reviews), or lifestyle content. - Advocate for political organizations or causes. - Are academic or scholarly journals. - Promote a commercial enterprise. - Are in-house newsletters or magazines that publish material of interest to a membership. - Are principally devoted to the work of students or other non-professional writers.